 2 of 7 Alice describes how she brings together communities in conflict in Kenya, particularly ethnic conflicts in the Rift Valley.
-She shares how with the direct and truthful communication of the ‘hate lists’ her team created a great and effective solution to prevent violence between previously warring tribes.
-Images of violence
+She shares how, with the direct and truthful communication of the ‘hate lists’, her team created a great and effective solution to prevent violence between previously warring tribes.

 Bear Dogz of WHEN interviews peace builder and human rights educator Alice Wairimu Nderitu in Nairobi, Kenya.

 Alice Wairimu Nderitu is an Armed Conflict Analyst, Mediator & Educator in conflict hotspots worldwide.
 She is currently the United Nations Special Adviser on the Prevention of Genocide